From reactive to planned maintenance - Practical Experience

 Being responsible for the machine together is the best form of cooperation.
 Try to create the “own car” feeling.

-Thank you for reading my first blog, in which I have tried to convey some of my experiences from practice as a consultant.
+Thank you for reading my first blog, in which I have tried to convey some practical experience as a consultant.
 In my next blog, I'll be delving into roles & tasks, skills and quality.